autistic-symposium/backend-and-orchestration-toolkit/protocols/README.md

 <br>

-* built on top of HTTP/2 (as a hidden implementation) adding several features
+* built on top of HTTP/2 (as a hidden implementation), adding several features
 * any communication protocol needs client library for the language of choice, but with gRPC you only have one client library
 * message format is protocol buffers
 * the gRPC modes are: unary, server streaming, client streaming, and bidirectional streaming